CentOSAdmin/AWS_demo_multi-tier/README.md

 This repository contains Terraform configuration files to set up a multi-tier architecture on AWS, including a VPC, database, and compute resources.
 The infrastructure consists of public-facing web servers, private application servers, and a MySQL database in separate subnets for better security and isolation.

 **Architecture Overview**<br>
-VPC with public, private, and database subnets Application Load Balancer (ALB) for web and app tiers Auto Scaling Groups (ASG) for web and app tiers
+- VPC with public, private, and database subnets
+- Application Load Balancer (ALB) for web and app tiers
+- Auto Scaling Groups (ASG) for web and app tiers
-MySQL RDS instance for database tier
+- MySQL RDS instance for database tier
-Security groups to control traffic between the tiers
+- Security groups to control traffic between the tiers
+- S3 bucket for backup and logs

 **Prerequisites**<br>
 An AWS account with appropriate permissions
-Terraform v1.0.0 or later
+- Terraform v1.0.0 or later
-AWS CLI v2.0.0 or later
+- AWS CLI v2.0.0 or later

 **Configuration**<br>
 main.tf<br>